¡Dispara!: Reception

+Ángel Fernández-Santos of El País considered that the film does not work, and so it "remains stagnant" throughout most of the runtime, with the exception of a few moments of violence, and finally "collapses in the final scene".

+Deborah Young of Variety determined the film to be an "unmoving mix of modern psychology applied to a world of freaks and outsiders".

 TV Guide remarked in its 3/5 star review "A well-acted revenge drama, [the film] seems rather anomalous to the career of acclaimed director Carlos Saura...
 It's not that his skills... aren't in evidence, but that they service a merely workmanlike screenplay...
 Even if we're not in Charles Bronson-DEATH WISH territory, the film lacks the quirkiness and depth of melodramas like 1988's THE ACCUSED or 1987's SHAME.
 OUTRAGE piques viewer involvement without ever suggesting that this well-crafted outcry is a project close to the director's heart."